 – Does Anybody Care?

-Since the introduction of the Legal Services Act and the liberalisation of the rules as to ownership of law firms we have seen a considerable change in the way that law firms operate in the UK and the recent relaxation of the rules regarding separate businesses introduced by the Solicitors’ Regulation Authority (SRA) will no doubt change things further.
+Since the introduction of the Legal Services Act and the liberalisation of the rules around ownership of law firms, we have seen a considerable change in the way that law firms operate in the UK, and the recent relaxation of the rules regarding separate businesses introduced by the Solicitors’ Regulation Authority (SRA) will no doubt change things further.

 Over the last 9 years we have seen significant mergers of existing larger law firms in their attempt to retain their market share in the face of increased opposition.
 We have also experienced existing law firms selling out to venture capitalists, established legal brands from other countries setting up in the UK with a view to dominate the market and, of course, the setting up of new firms, and the setting up of alternative business structures (ABS) attempting to introduce novel and inventive ways of delivering legal services as a way to gain a foothold in the market.

-Any new business or change in the way in which an existing business operates carries its own risks, whether it be a significant culture clash following a merger, or a business model which while on paper looks attractive and workable but in practice proves to be exactly the opposite.
-Where venture capitalists’ money is involved, their voracious appetite for a return on their investment often results in firms having to significantly expand quickly (and probably invest all profits made in the interim to do so) only for the business sold on for a profit (with a healthier balance sheet) in the fairly short term.
-Whether or not such quick expansion or growth in a mature legal market is sustainable in the medium or long term must remain open to question.
+Any new business or change in the way in which an existing business operates carries its own risks, whether it be a significant culture clash following a merger, or a business model that looks attractive on paper but in practice proves to be exactly the opposite.
+Where venture capitalists’ money is involved, their voracious appetite for a return on their investment often results in firms having to significantly expand quickly (and probably invest all profits made in the interim to do so) only for the business to be sold on for a profit (with a healthier balance sheet) in the fairly short term.
+Whether or not such quick expansion or growth in a mature legal market is sustainable in the medium or long term remains open to question.

 On the basis that some of these new and “exciting” legal ventures are established purely for short term gain, rather than providing high quality legal services to clients who they intend to look after and nurture for the future, it is no surprise that there is a significant attrition rate amongst these firms and with any such failures there will be losers.
 However, to go back to my initial question – does anybody really care if that is the case?

-The public’s perception of lawyers has never been good and this can only be harmed further by the publicity given to the demise of law firms which not only are likely to attract significant media coverage (Halliwells, Parabis, being good examples of this) but are also likely to increase public concerns as to whether or not lawyers are actually putting their clients interests ahead of their own.
+The public’s perception of lawyers has never been good, and this can only be harmed further by the publicity given to the demise of law firms which not only are likely to attract significant media coverage (Halliwells and Parabis being good examples of this) but are also likely to increase public concerns as to whether or not lawyers are actually putting their clients interests ahead of their own.

-In my view, as a lawyer, although I run a business I also feel that I am a member of the “legal profession” and part of my duties as a lawyer, and manager of a legal firm, is to protect clients’ interests – and the SRA Code of Conduct confirms that.
-The best way to do this, in my view, and to try to maintain clients’ confidence in the legal profession is to be able to answer three questions when contacted by clients require in the affirmative :-
+As a lawyer myself, although I run a business I also feel that I am a member of the “legal profession” and part of my duties as a lawyer, and manager of a legal firm, is to protect clients’ interests – and the SRA Code of Conduct confirms that.
+The best way to do this, in my view, and to try to maintain clients’ confidence in the legal profession, is to be able to answer three client questions in the affirmative:

 1. Yes – we are still here